GEM-benchmark/GEM-benchmark.github.io/web/tasks/WikiLingua.md

 ---
 title: 'WikiLingua'
 type: summarization
+motivation: A multilingual and clean dataset for summarizing instructions.
 ---

+## Table of Contents

+[Leave this blank, we autogenerate this section and overwrite content]

+## Dataset Description

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.